reynj/reynj/README.md

 ### How to use it?
 #### What is a Range?
 A Range is best visualized as a bar.
-It has a start and en end and contains everything between those two.
+It has a start and an end and contains everything between those two.
 Below is a visualization of Range of integers that start at 0 and end at 10.
 All whole numbers between 0 and 10 are included in the Range, except 10.

 [//]: # (Mermaid: https://mermaidjs.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ2FudHRcbiAgICBkYXRlRm9ybWF0ICBZWVlZLU1NLURELkhIXG4gICAgYXhpc0Zvcm1hdCAlLUhcbiAgICB0aXRsZSBSYW5nZTxpbnQ-XG4gICAgXG4gICAgUmFuZ2VbMCwxMF0gICAgICAgICAgIDogMjAxOC0wMS0wMS4wMCwgMTBoIiwibWVybWFpZCI6eyJ0aGVtZSI6ImRlZmF1bHQifX0)
 ![Range<int>](./images/range.svg)